taehoonkoo/alpine-chorus-docker/README.md

 # Alpine Chorus docker-compose environment

-Easily run an Alpine Chorus instance by using docker.
+Easily run Alpine Chorus using docker.

 * All logs inside the containers are output to STDOUT and available via `docker-compose logs`
 * All filesystem state inside the containers is placed into the data directory which is created via the